There is a diverse range of sizes and shapes regarding different types of black caterpillars.

 This particular kind of caterpillar does not possess venom, but it may become painful if its spikes come into contact with the skin.

-These caterpillars are black and red; you may find them in Texas, Florida, Mexico, and all along the United States East coast.
+These caterpillars are black and red; you may find them in Texas, Florida, Mexico, and the United States East Coast.

 The Giant Leopard caterpillar has remarkable red stripes between the strong black spikes covering its body.

 These stripes develop as the caterpillar coils up to defend itself.
-The Giant Leopard species never grow to be more than 2 inches in length (5 cm).
+The Giant Leopard species never grow to be more than 2 inches long (5 cm).

 11. Garden Tiger Moth Caterpillar

-The Garden Tiger caterpillar, also known as Arctia Caja, is a “woolly bear” species that seems covered in fur.
-This dark-colored caterpillar is a member of the Artica genus, located within the Erebidae family of creepy crawlers.
+The Garden Tiger caterpillar, or Arctia Caja, is a “woolly bear” species that seems covered in fur.
+This dark-colored caterpillar is a member of the Artica genus within the Erebidae family of creepy crawlers.

-The long spines resemble hair and are covered with colors including black, orange, and grayish-white.
+The long spines resemble hair and are covered with black, orange, and grayish-white colors.
 You can find this lengthy caterpillar feeding on the leaves of various plants.

 Although Garden Tiger caterpillars do not have venomous stingers, the caterpillars’ hairy spines can irritate the skin.

-After going through the pupation process, the fuzzy black and orange caterpillar transforms into a stunning moth.
+After the pupation process, the fuzzy black and orange caterpillar transforms into a stunning moth.

 This creature possesses two pairs of wings, one set of which is orange with blue and black patterns and the other set of which is black and white.
 This species, like the majority of woolly caterpillars, can reach a length of approximately 2.3 inches (6 cm).